-You may be asked to distinguish between OSI and TCP/IP.
-The main similarity is in their construction into layers.
-However, the OSI model consists of seven layers, while TCP/IP consists of just four layers.
+Interview candidates might be asked to distinguish between OSI and TCP/IP.
+The main similarity is that they both have a layered construction.
+However, the OSI model consists of seven layers, while TCP/IP consists of four layers.

-Layer 6: The presentation layer.
-This layer ensures that the communications that pass through it are in the appropriate form for the recipient application.
+- Layer 6: The presentation layer.
+The presentation layer ensures that the communications that pass through it are in the appropriate form for the recipient application.

-Layer 5: The session layer.
-This layer manages the setup and teardown of the association between two communicating endpoints.
+- Layer 5: The session layer.
+The session layer manages the setup and teardown of the association between two communicating endpoints.

-Layer 4: The transport layer.
-This layer ensures the reliable arrival of messages across a network and provides error-checking mechanisms and data flow controls.
+- Layer 4: The transport layer.
+The transport layer ensures the reliable arrival of messages across a network and provides error-checking mechanisms and data flow controls.

-Layer 1: The physical layer.
-This the lowest layer of the OSI communications model.
+- Layer 1: The physical layer.
+This is the lowest layer of the OSI communications model.
 The physical layer's function is to transport data using electrical, mechanical or procedural interfaces.

-Because client-server computing is nearly ubiquitous now, it should be a fairly straightforward explanation of how one program (the client) requests a service or resource from another program (the server).
-You might want to spend more time explaining the pros and cons of the client-server model, as well as the basics of client-server protocols, particularly TCP/IP.
+Because client-server computing is nearly ubiquitous, it should be a fairly straightforward explanation of how one program (the client) requests a service or resource from another program (the server).
+Spend time explaining the pros and cons of the client-server model, as well as the basics of client-server protocols, particularly TCP/IP.

-You may want to explain that an important advantage of the client-server model is that its centralized architecture helps make it easier to protect data with access controls that security policies enforce.
-Also, you should note that it doesn't matter if the clients and the server are built on the same operating system because data is transferred through client-server protocols that are platform-agnostic.
-An important disadvantage, you can explain, is that if too many clients simultaneously request data from the server, it may get overloaded.
-In addition to causing network congestion, too many requests may result in a denial of service.
+An important advantage of the client-server model is that its centralized architecture helps make it easier to protect data with access controls that security policies enforce.
+Also, it doesn't matter if the clients and the server are built on the same OS because data is transferred through client-server protocols that are platform-agnostic.
+An important disadvantage is that if too many clients simultaneously request data from the server, it might become overloaded.
+In addition to causing network congestion, too many requests might result in a denial of service.

 Distortion refers to the change in shape of a signal.
-Distortion happens most often when signals are composites of different signals on different frequencies travelling across different mediums.
+Distortion happens most often when signals are composites of different signals on various frequencies travelling across different mediums.